 The French sentence "Je ne suis pas né de la dernière pluie"

-Get ready to find out all the things you want to know about the basic French expression “Je ne suis pas né de la dernière pluie”.
+Get ready to learn all the things you want to know about the basic French idiom "Je ne suis pas né de la dernière pluie".
+Including a complete guide of what it mean and how you can use it in a casual conversation with an audio example.
+Not to mention the cool stuff we added like synonyms, slow pronunciation audio, dialogue example and more!

 Translation in English